thenativeweb/crypto2/README.md

 // => cc762e69089ee2393b061ab26a005319bda94744
 ```

-If you want crypto2 to select a hash algorithm for you, call the `hash` function without giving a specific algorithm.
+If you want crypto2 to select a hash algorithm for you, call the `hash` function without any specific algorithm.
 This defaults to the SHA1 hash algorithm.

 ```javascript
 var hash = crypto2.hash('the native web');